The roots of the post war hot rod culture still run deep in 2011.

 We were too young to drive but we were not too young to dream of a time when we could become a part of the brotherhood of the car guy.
 Clubs like the Igniters were found in every town in North America and they were a living embodiment of all that is right about the internal combustion engine and four wheels.

-Consequently, we at MSCC salute the Igniters and every other car club that made young kids dream big car guy dreams because of them.
+Consequently, MSCC salutes the Igniters and every other car club that made young kids dream big car guy dreams because of them.